I was asked to create a work of art to grace the book cover of the final collection of poems written by Reetika Vazirani (1962-2003). The poet was

 Size, 8.50 x 11 inches

-presents an exquisite showcase of drawings, paintings, and photographs that are "Representations" of 318 ornamental designs made between 1845 and 1902, which were recorded in the United Kingdom's Board
+Here is a showcase of drawings, paintings, and photographs that are "Representations" of 318 ornamental designs made between 1845 and 1902.
+They were recorded in the United Kingdom's Board

 of Trade Designs' Registry for copyright protection.

-In addition, Ms. Miller has produced a web site about one luxury house of perfume in London, founded in 1872: The Crown Perfumery Company
+The book is a collectors' guide.
+The author has also produced a web site about one luxury house of perfume in London, founded in 1872: The Crown Perfumery Company

-www.SaltsScentsAndSociety.com Fragrance containers are luminous exemplars of creative imagination!
+Fragrance containers became artifacts of creative imagination!
 So many of them are quite humorous! e.g., a sterling silver bulb of garlic;

 a silver horse hoof and fetlock.